Major Public Works

 Alpaca, twill weave; lamb's wool, plain weave; raw silk, weft-faced plain weave; dyed; surface embroidered in alpaca, mohair and lamb's wool in regular and loost satin and open and closed buttonhole stitches; hidden couching; folded, molded and layered; fringed; backed in wool, plain weave

-Aqua Lapis I
+Aqua Lapis III

 Murex